Special offer

 Dear [Employee first name],

-Our work guidelines and policies aim to ensure that our company culture and work environment are open and safe for all kinds of staff.
-All employees are required to respect and follow the guidelines to ensure a performance-oriented and collaborative work culture.
+Our work guidelines and policies aim to ensure that our company culture and work environment are open and safe for all staff members.
+All employees are required to respect and follow the guidelines to foster a performance-oriented and collaborative work culture.
+Employees are expected to comply with all company policies and procedures at all times.

-We still believe that you add a lot of value to the company and expect you to undertake swift improvements.
-We are looking forward to seeing you take appropriate corrective action for your misconduct.
+We still believe that you add a lot of value to the company and we trust that you will undertake appropriate corrective action for your misconduct.

-If you need help or have more questions, please reach out to me.
-I requested you to acknowledge your receipt of this letter and admission of the conduct discussed by signing below.
+If you have any questions or need assistance, please contact me.
+I ask you to acknowledge your receipt of this letter and admission of the conduct discussed by signing below.

-Employee Warning Notice Templates for PDF & Word
+Employee warning notice templates for PDF and Word

-Download these employee warning notice templates to help you write a clear and effective warning.
+Download these employee warning notice templates, including formal warning letters and a ready-to-use warning template, to help you write a clear and effective warning for various disciplinary situations.

 Download PDF for Free